gunthercox/ChatterBot/docs/django/tutorial/django-tutorial/part-2.rst

 If you still want to learn more, `Django's official documentation <https://docs.djangoproject.com/en/4.2/contents/>`_ is a great place to start.

-`Up next <../django-rest-framework-tutorial/index.html>`_ in this series we'll be building off of the project we've begun to learn about how to add Django REST Framework to an existing Django project.
+:ref:`Up next <Django REST Framework Tutorial>` in this series we'll be building off of the project we've begun to learn about how to add Django REST Framework to an existing Django project.